fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entries/Journal-Entry-Guides/exporting-transactions.md

 To apply filters:

+1. From your Chart of Accounts, select the account
-1. Click on the "Filter" button at the top of the transaction list
+2. Click on the "Filter" button at the top of the transaction list
-2. Select your desired filters from the available options
+3. Select your desired filters from the available options
-3. Click "Apply" to see your filtered results
+4. Click "Apply" to see your filtered results

 :::tip
 Use text filters to search for specific vendors, invoice numbers, or transaction descriptions.